vm799/Wordle-with-dictionary/README.md

 BUGS to work on:

-Make the svg clickable so I can increase the size of the icon
+1. Make the svg clickable so I can increase the size of the icon - fixed with pointer-events:none

+2. Change the color of tiles on keyboard

+3. Change the styling of keyboard